ramfitness

 Making Sushi:

-• Place a sheet of Nori on the rolling mat (non-shiny side facing you)
+• Lay a nori sheet on the rolling mat (non-shiny side up).

 • Remember, the more rice you put on the sheet, the thicker the roll will be and vice versa

-• (Optional) Sprinkle the rice with sesame seeds (fig. 13)
+• Sprinkle with sesame seeds (optional - fig. 13)

-• Place ingredients of choice.
-Here I use fresh salmon, avocado, scallions (fig. 14)
+• Place your favorite ingredients—like fresh salmon, avocado, and scallions. (fig. 14)

 • Make sure to stack the ingredients closely.
 A loose roll will break apart easily and is messy!